Define Teamwork – a teamwork definition that works!

-Teamwork perhaps then is a group of people working together cohesively, creating a great spirit and working atmosphere, and supporting each other so that their strengths combine to enhance what they do.
+when a group of people work together cohesively, towards a common goal, creating a positive working atmosphere, and supporting each other to combine individual strengths to enhance team performance.

 What next – words are not enough.

 To define teamwork then, this article is a good place to start (although we have deliberately kept a broad and hopefully rich sense of what teamwork is).

 Containing 240 pages and 50 tools, these are the 8 key guides we recommend to help you do more than define teamwork, build it!